The Genomics Paradox: Proven Technology, Limited Access

 National scale initiatives for health data research, like UK Biobank, Finngen and All of Us show what is possible at population scale.
 However, these initiatives effectively pilot for broader adoption of Genomic Medicine; and 10 years after Genomics England’s creation, virtually all advanced economies are still far from enabling full access to genomic innovation.

 Even with a $10 genome, Genomic Medicine comes with costs and challenges in terms of infrastructure, data governance, talent and legacy technology stacks.
 The later article Precision Public Health expands on this systemic failure, showing how fragmentation across health records, registries and databases leads to preventable errors, missed diagnoses, and stalled research.
+This reflects the complexity of protecting patients while enabling innovation.

 Tomorrow’s Medicine, Built Today